-• the hybrid contract is not a financial asset within the scope of IFRS 9.

-- The economic characteristics and risks inherent in the implicit derivative are not closely related to those in respect of the initial contract; - a separate instrument with the same conditions as the implicit derivative would meet the definition of a derivative; and - the hybrid (combined) instrument is not measured at fair value with changes in profit or loss (in other words, a derivative found implicit in a financial asset or liability measured at fair value with changes in profit or loss for the period will not be separated).
+- The hybrid contract is not a financial asset within the scope of IFRS 9. - The economic characteristics and risks inherent in the implicit derivative are not closely related to those in respect of the initial contract; - a separate instrument with the same conditions as the implicit derivative would meet the definition of a derivative; and - the hybrid (combined) instrument is not measured at fair value through profit or loss (in other words, a derivative found implicit in a financial asset or liability measured at fair value through profit or loss for the period will not be separated).